Kiga people: Historical affiliation with Rwanda

-It is said that Mbogo was quite old and did not want to fight Kirima.
-His son Kashyiga (Kakiga) fled to the north, with the aim of to regrouping so that he could return and fight.
-The departure of Kakiga was a big blow to the state of Bumbogo as he did not return, thus Kirima and his sympathizers took over the kingdom.
-However, Kakiga fled with the royal drum Kamuhagama, meaning that Kirima could never claim the title of King.
+According to oral tradition, Mbogo grew old in age and did not want to fight Kirima.
+His son Kashyiga (Kakiga) fled to the north with the royal drum Kamuhagama, intending to regroup so he could return and fight.
+The departure of Kakiga was a devastating blow to the state of Bumbogo as he never returned, thus allowing Kirima and his sympathizers to take over the kingdom.
+However, since Kakiga fled with the royal drum Kamuhagama, Kirima could never legitimately claim the title of King.